-A former National, City of Philadelphia and Philadelphia Catholic League championship oarsman, he knows how to win.
+A former National, City of Philadelphia, and Philadelphia Catholic League championship oarsman, he knows how to win.
 Trial experience and the will to win are unmatched resources in guiding clients successfully through disputes, "Bet the Company" litigation, trials and appeals.
 Those same resources provide the bases for Mr. Wagner's pre-suit risk and safety management recommendations.

 Mr. Wagner founded the Law Offices of Thomas J. Wagner, LLC in 1998 to defend self-insureds in catastrophic loss litigation.
-Mr. Wagner has developed unique expertise in defending and trying cases on behalf of Firm Clients that involve admiralty/maritime, products liability, transportation, wrongful death, commercial and contract disputes and claims, multi-party construction, cargo/freight, professional liability of attorneys, architects and accountants, directors and officers claims, premises liability law - including environmental/toxic exposure damage claims and Fire cases - as well as defense of civil rights, employment and workers compensation claims in Pennsylvania and New Jersey.
+Mr. Wagner has developed unique expertise in defending and trying cases on behalf of Firm Clients that involve admiralty/maritime, products liability, transportation, wrongful death, commercial and contract disputes and claims, multi-party construction, cargo/freight, professional liability of attorneys, architects and accountants, directors and officers claims, premises liability law - including environmental/toxic exposure damage claims and Fire cases - as well as the defense of civil rights, employment, and workers compensation claims in Pennsylvania and New Jersey.

-Mr. Wagner defends employers’ rights in employment practices, ADA and LAD litigation in the civil and administrative courts of New Jersey and Pennsylvania and counsels public and private sector employers on employee risk management and situational planning.
-Mr. Wagner's clients rely upon the Firm to investigate and respond to false or fraudulent claims in casualty, employment, civil rights and workers compensation claims.
+Mr. Wagner defends employers’ rights in employment practices, ADA, and LAD litigation in the civil and administrative courts of New Jersey and Pennsylvania and counsels public and private sector employers on employee risk management and situational planning.
+Mr. Wagner's clients rely upon the Firm to investigate and respond to false or fraudulent claims in casualty, employment, civil rights, and workers' compensation claims.